In 2018, we published a book entitled A Member Is Worth a Thousand Visitors.

 To quantify an industry’s opportunity cost from not leveraging digital technology and data, we looked at the niche media industry.
-My team analyzed hundreds of companies and calculated how much money they are leaving on the table in terms of digital opportunity.
+My team analyzed hundreds of companies and calculated how much money they were leaving on the table in terms of digital opportunity.
 The figure we arrived at exceeds the jackpot of any lottery in history.
 Businesses in this industry alone are leaving behind over $2 billion each and every year.

 We then asked many clients why this is happening.
 Almost unanimously, they answered with some variation of, “We just don’t have the time/money/know-how to launch a better digital platform successfully.”
 Our response would be that in today’s environment—between software tools, freelancers, employees, agencies, and consultants—you can find the resources.

-The first four forces of online revenue growth focus on who to sell to and how to sell to them.
+The first four forces of online revenue growth focus on whom to sell to and how to sell to them.
 The fifth force focuses on how to bring it all together with the right level of support.